FREQUENTLY ASKED QUESTIONS

-Reservations are REQUIRED for all groups.
-Reserve your spot by calling at least 24 hours in advance!
+Reservations are REQUIRED for all groups, including private transports.
+Reserve your spot by calling 1-800-226-6349 at least one day in advance!

 Ten minutes before your scheduled time, please arrive at the Trailhead and head into the bike shop to sign in.
 You’ll be outfitted with life jackets and paddles before climbing aboard our vans and riding upriver.
 Your group will be launched and you'll paddle downstream to the Trailhead, ending at your car — no waiting around to be picked up after your trip!